vriesm060/react-native-course/README.md

 ```

 ### Protecting a route
-To protect a route, we use a middleware to verify the token that we get back from our authentication request.
+To protect a route, I use a middleware to verify the token that I get back from the authentication request.

 ```
 module.exports = function (req, res, next) {